firasuke/awesome/README.md

 - [gnuinos](https://gnuinos.org/): A libre spin of Devuan GNU/Linux (a fork of Debian without systemd), allowing users to get control over their computer and ensuring Init Freedom
-- [GoboLinux](https://gobolinux.org/): An alternative Linux distribution which redefines the entire filesystem hierarchy
+- [GoboLinux](https://gobolinux.org/): An alternative Linux distribution that redefines the entire filesystem hierarchy
 - [Heads](https://osresearch.net/): A minimal Linux that runs as a coreboot or LinuxBoot ROM payload to provide a secure, flexible boot environment for